lunemec/django-pages/README.md

 FLAG_UPLOAD_DIR = settings.MEDIA_ROOT + '/languages'
 This is wher language flags will be saved and loaded from

-TEMPLATE_PATH = 'default'
-What template should Django choose in /templates/ folder (default is packaged with this application)

 POSTS_ON_PAGE = 10
 How many posts on page show